charliecalvert/CloudNotes/Assignments/Isit320Midterm2015.md

 # Isit320 Midterm 2015

-This document is not complete, but there is enough here to get you started.
+This document is still being tweaker, but there is enough here to get you to a reasonably complete state.

-Polish the **BitlyRefine** and **TwitterRefine** programs.
-Make sure **BootstrapDelicious** at least works.
+Here are the steps to complete the midterm:

+Polish the following programs, making sure they work smoothly and are reasonably complete:

+- **BitlyRefine**
+- **TwitterRefine**
+- **BootstrapDelicious**

-Extend these programs to support viewing images stored in the cloud.
+Extend at least one of these programs to support viewing images stored in the cloud.
+Twitter might be a good choice for this.

+Create a new program called **Week08-Midterm**.
 The program should integrate Delicious, Bitly and Twitter.
-In particular, you should be able to view a *gallery* of images created from Bitly or Delicious links and Twitter posts.

 Store links in: